- About Us

 |Program Duration||20 weeks|

-iHELP provides students with relevant English-language skills – including speaking, listening – required to enter any of our programmes.
+iHELP provides students with relevant English-language skills – including speaking, listening – required to enter our BBA programme.
 It also introduces students to key hospitality terms and phrases while raising their cultural awareness in preparation for further studies at AIHM.

 By the end of the 20-week programme, students are able to achieve the following learning outcomes: